crig

 crig is a Crystal library for building modular, builder-first LLM applications.

-It ports the public behavior of Rig's Rust rig-core crate into Crystal, but the goal of this repository is not just parity bookkeeping.
-The current codebase already includes agents, extractors, provider clients, embeddings, vector stores, streaming, tool servers, CLI/Discord integrations, and a large example/spec surface.
+It ports the public behavior of Rig's rig-core crate into Crystal.
+The codebase includes agents, extractors, provider clients, embeddings, vector stores, streaming, tool servers, CLI/Discord integrations, and 100+ ported examples.

 Current upstream parity source: